dictyBase/dictybaseapis/README.md

 1. **TaggedAnnotationService**
    - `GetAnnotation`: Retrieves a specific annotation by ID
    - `GetEntryAnnotation`: Retrieves a single annotation for a specific biological entry
-   - `ListAnnotations`: Returns paginated annotations with filtering options
+   - `ListAnnotations`: Returns paginated annotations with filtering options (see details below)
    - `CreateAnnotation`: Creates a new tagged annotation
    - `UpdateAnnotation`: Updates an existing annotation (creates new version with link to previous)
    - `DeleteAnnotation`: Deletes an annotation